Sue: Ooh, new title sequence.

 Sue: For ****’s sake.

 Sue: I could have had a shower while this was going on.

-Me: They are establishing the hell out of this place.
+Me: They’re establishing the hell out of this beach.

 Sue: Has the director fallen asleep?